 Here is a FREEBIE behavior management display!
 Click the image to grab it…

-You can thank me next week when a student is NOT standing and sharpening his pencil from end to end for five minutes during your explanation of every assignment or raising his hand to go to the restroom ten minutes into your whole class discussion. #teachexpectedbehaviors
+You can thank me next week when a student is NOT standing and sharpening his pencil from end to end for five minutes during your reader’s workshop mini-lesson or raising his hand to go to the restroom ten minutes into your whole class discussion. #teachexpectedbehaviors

 #3: and Most SIGNIFICANTLY, WE HAVE FUN!

 My ultimate goal of DAY ONE is to have my students walk away from the first day so pumped and excited about our first day, they can’t wait to return tomorrow.
-When I consider how I want to start my time with students and how I want them to reflect on their first day, I think about…
+I try to incorporate class activities and ideas that will give students a positive experience on their first day.
+I think about…

 - What will make students feel most comfortable?